Amy Johnson: Second World War

-Disappearance
+Death

-In a last letter to her friend, Caroline Haslett, on New Year's Day 1941, Johnson wrote: "I hope the gods will watch over you this year, and I wish you the best of luck (the only useful thing not yet taxed!)"
-On 5 January 1941, while flying an Airspeed Oxford for the ATA from Prestwick via RAF Squires Gate to RAF Kidlington near Oxford, Johnson went off course in adverse weather conditions.
-Reportedly out of fuel, she bailed out as her aircraft crashed into the Thames Estuary near Herne Bay.
+In a last letter to her friend, Caroline Haslett, on New Year's Day 1941, Johnson wrote: "I hope the gods will watch over you this year, and I wish you the best of luck (the only useful thing not yet taxed!)".
+On 5 January 1941, while flying an Airspeed Oxford for the ATA from Prestwick via RAF Squires Gate to RAF Kidlington near Oxford, it is suggested that Johnson ran out of fuel in adverse weather conditions.

-A convoy of wartime vessels in the Thames Estuary spotted Johnson's parachute coming down and saw her alive in the water, calling for help.
+Five hours after her departure, a convoy of wartime vessels in the Thames Estuary spotted a parachute coming down and saw a person alive in the water calling for help, witnesses describing the voice as female.
 Conditions were poor: there was a heavy sea and a strong tide, snow was falling and it was intensely cold.
 Lt Cmdr Walter Fletcher, the Captain of HMS Haslemere, navigated his ship to attempt a rescue.
-The crew of the vessel threw ropes out to Johnson but she was unable to reach them and was lost under the ship.
+The crew of the vessel threw ropes out to the person but they were unable to reach them and they were lost under the ship.
 A number of witnesses believed there was a second body in the water.

 Fletcher dived in and swam out to this, rested on it for a few minutes and then let go.
 When the lifeboat reached him he was unconscious and as a result of the intense cold he died in hospital days later.
-Johnson's watertight flying bag, her log book and cheque book later washed up and were recovered near the crash site.
+Johnson's watertight flying bag, her log book and cheque book later washed up, and were recovered near the crash site.

 A memorial service was held for Johnson in the church of St Martin-in-the-Fields on 14 January 1941.
 Lt Cmdr Walter Fletcher was posthumously awarded the Albert Medal in May 1941.

 Disputed circumstances

 In 1999, it was reported that Johnson's death may have been caused by friendly fire.
 Tom Mitchell, from Crowborough, Sussex, claimed to have shot Johnson's aircraft down when she twice failed to give the correct identification code during the flight.
 Mitchell explained how the aircraft was sighted and contacted by radio.
 A request was made for the signal.
 She gave the wrong one twice.
 "Sixteen rounds of shells were fired and the plane dived into the Thames Estuary.
 We all thought it was an enemy plane until the next day when we read the papers and discovered it was Amy.
 The officers told us never to tell anyone what happened."

-In 2016, Alec Gill, a historian, claimed that the son of a ship's crew member stated that Johnson had died because she was sucked into the blades of the ship's propellers; the crewman did not observe this to occur, but believes it is true.
+In 2016, Alec Gill, a historian, claimed that the son of a ship's crew member stated that Johnson had died because she was sucked into the blades of the ship's propellers.
+The crewman did not observe this to occur, but believes it is true.

-As a member of the ATA with no known grave (her body was never recovered), Johnson is commemorated, under the name of Amy V. Johnson, by the Commonwealth War Graves Commission on the Air Forces Memorial at Runnymede.
+As a member of the ATA with no known grave and her body never recovered, Johnson is commemorated, under the name of Amy V. Johnson, by the Commonwealth War Graves Commission on the Air Forces Memorial at Runnymede.